earthsteading/wominjeka/README.md

 ## Services
  - Owner-builder: see below list for surveyor services, especially providing council approved building permits and occupancy certificates.
- - Builder-contractor: for engineered approved schematics and performance solutions please see [full list of earthsteading ltd services](https://github.com/earthsteading)
+ - Builder-contractor: for engineered approved schematics and performance solutions please see [full list of Earthsteading Ltd services](https://github.com/earthsteading)

 ### Building Permits and Surveying
 The aim of our building surveying services is to expediate the time it takes to comply with building and construction code regulations (NCC).
-Contact us now for our pre-design and pre-application advice service so we can guide you through the complex maze of building legislation that is ever changing.
+Contact us now for our pre-design and pre-application advice service so we can guide you through the complex maze of building legislation which is ever changing.

  - [x] inform you about how best to comply with building regulations, codes and standards
  - [x] provide you with accurate and reliable information regarding any exemptions or concessions available for your project